Effective counting on translation surfaces: Spectral gap and pointwise ergodic theorem

 We apply the previous estimate to the integral over $J$, and apply (\ref{eq:norm2}) to the integral over $I \sm J$, to arrive at

-To obtain \equ{eq: norm estimate}, note that both terms on the right hand side are exponentially decreasing in $t$, but one term increases with $\lambda'$ and the other decreases.
-Thus the best choice is to take $\lambda'$ for which both terms are equal, and this yields \equ{eq: norm estimate}.
-More precisely, we set:
+The best choice is to take $\lambda'$ for which both terms on the right hand side are equal, and this yields \equ{eq: norm estimate}.
+More precisely, equality of the two terms holds when we set: